 (This section should elaborate the problem to be addressed through the project/scheme at the local/regional/national level evidence regarding the nature and magnitude of the problems should be presented, supported by baseline data/survey/reports etc.)

-In this project scheme we have main goal to develop (i) commercial level 5G base station and (ii) ML/AI based 5G and beyond control, RLC, MAC, Physical and core network, (iii) usage of 5G for rural/urban communication and its applications, (iv) to improve the performance/applications of 5G network by smart surface (like RIS), IoT and NTN (non-terrestrial network).
-The base station is preferred to design ORAN architecture.
-Hence, the following described problems have been categorized in above mentioned four broad categories.
-All the problems discussed below presented in this section as work packages (WPs) have been given in detail technology narration in Technology Section 8.

-3.1 5G Disruptive Solution through ORAN Technologies
+3.1 5G and Beyond Disruptive Solution through ORAN Technologies

 A new type of radio access network based on an emerging technology called ORAN (Open-Radio-Access-Network) is being touted as the next major disruptor in the 5G landscape.
 This technology allows rapid deployment of low-cost, software upgradable 5G base stations in significantly higher volumes and larger densities than the current 4G network.
 ORAN is a software defined 5G system based on open interfaces and general-purpose hardware.
 Some operators have initiated the deployment of ORAN based software-defined network (SDN) and virtualized networks that enable self-organization, low operational cost and ease of introduction of new features and service upgrades.
 New 5G use cases can be introduced rapidly on the fly using software upgrades as opposed to costly and time-consuming hardware development cycles.
 ORAN is still in an early phase of development and India needs to ride this wave to make its mark by developing ORAN complaint 5G, 5G advanced, and 6G products.
-With respect to the above section 1 introduction, the following major contributions will be done with respect to 5G and beyond base station major problems addressed mentioned below.